quicwg/base-drafts/draft-ietf-quic-recovery.md

 : The default max packet size used for calculating default and minimum congestion windows.

-kInitialWindow (default 10 * kDefaultMss):
+kInitialWindow (default 14600 bytes):
-: Default limit on the amount of outstanding data in bytes.
+: Default limit on the initial amount of outstanding data in bytes.
+  Taken from {{?RFC6928}}.

 kMinimumWindow (default 2 * kDefaultMss):
 : Default minimum congestion window.